forax/we_are_all_to_gather/README.md

       .toList();
 ```

-A Gatherer is parameterized by 3 tye arguments, the type of the element (here `String`),
+A Gatherer is parameterized by 3 type arguments, the type of the element (here `String`),
 the type of the internal state (let use '?' for now) and the type of the transformed elements
 (here `Integer`).